trufflesuite/truffle/packages/truffle/CONTRIBUTING.md

 To report a problem or to suggest a new feature, [open a GitHub Issue](https://github.com/trufflesuite/truffle/issues/new).
-This will help the Truffle maintainers become aware of the problem and prioritize a fix. :clipboard:
+This will help the Truffle maintainers become aware of the problem and prioritize a fix.

 For code contributions, for either new features or bug fixes, see [Development](#development).

-If you're looking to make a substantial change, you may want to reach out first to give us a heads up. :bulb:
+If you're looking to make a substantial change, you may want to reach out first to give us a heads up.

 Development